openownership/data-standard/docs/standard/system/serialisation.rst

 .. _guidance-serialization:

-Serialization
+Serialisation
 =============

-The canonical serialization of BODS data is as a JSON document.
+The canonical serialisation of BODS data is as a JSON document.
 Equivalent specifications of JSON are given by `IETF RFC 8256 <https://tools.ietf.org/html/rfc8259>`_ and by `ECMA 404 <https://ecma-international.org/publications-and-standards/standards/ecma-404/>`_.
 It is RECOMMENDED that publishers:

 - Use UTF-8 for maximal interoperability (section 8.1 of RFC 8259);
 - Escape characters that might cause problems when ingesting data (for example: &, <).